dfelinto/blender-manual/manual/addons/rigging/rigify/rig_types/limbs.rst

    Leg required bones.

+Foot Pivot (Ankle, Toe, Ankle & Toe)
+   Specifies where to put the pivot location of the main IK control, or whether to generate an additional pivot control at the base of the toe.

+Separate IK Toe
+   Specifies that two separate toe controls should be generated for IK and FK instead of sharing one bone.
+   This is necessary to get fully correct IK-FK snapping in all possible poses.

 Rotation Axis (Automatic, X, Z)
    Defines the bend axis for the IK chain.
 FK chains will have a totally free degree of rotation on all axes.
 Limb Segments (integer)